top of page

 1. Character This C covers some of your personal information, but it’s less of a personality assessment and more of a credit history.
 Your credit history is a compilation of many financial records; it gives lenders an impression of your track record at repaying debts.
 Generally, a credit history report compiles data from the last 7 to 10 years, including bankruptcies, and indicates a pattern of behaviour when paying off loans.

 This information is, in turn, used to generate your credit score by credit bureaus like TransUnion, Experian and Equifax.
 You’re entitled to free access to your credit score and history every 3 months, and you can contact these credit bureaus to provide it to you.
-(Psst… Sometimes credit scores themselves are counted as the 6th C of credit, but we’ve included them here.)

 2. Capacity Simply put, this is your ability to repay the loan you’ve applied for.
 Decisions of this nature are made based on your debt-to-income (DTI) ratio.
 A DTI ratio is calculated by dividing a borrower's total monthly debt payments by their gross monthly income.
 The lower an applicant's DTI, the better the chance of qualifying for a new loan.